Jefino9488/FrameworkPatcher/README.md

  - All Xiaomi Devices
  - Only A13 - A14 devices are supported
- - recommended to use on Hyper OS
+ - recommended to use on CN Hyper OS

 ## Features